aionrobotics/docs/docs/aionio.rst

 2. Connect to the wi-fi network with a host computer.

-.. tip:: The name of the network is ``AIONio-`` plus the last four hexadecimal digits of the companion computers unique mac address.
+.. tip:: The name of the network is ``AIONio-`` plus the last four hexadecimal digits of the vehicles unique mac address.
 For example: ``AIONio-c71a``

 3. The default passphrase to connect to the network is ``aionrobotics``

-4. Open a terminal and ssh to the UGV over wireless network using ``aion`` as the username and password
+4. Open a terminal and ssh to the UGV over wireless network
 ::

   ssh -X aion@10.0.1.128

+:Username: aion
+:Password: aion

 5. launch AIONio
 ::